In economic relief talks, White House and Democrats continue trading proposals, insults

 Nevertheless, Pelosi and Mnuchin were set to have another conversation Thursday afternoon, a day after they met in person for 90 minutes at the Capitol on Wednesday.
 The Wednesday meeting was their first in-person discussion since bipartisan coronavirus relief talks collapsed in early August.

 Congress is set to adjourn at the end of this week through the election, but before they do Pelosi and Mnuchin are making one last try at a deal.
+They remained far apart and seemed almost to be forecasting failure, but talks continued and Senate Majority Leader Mitch McConnell (R-Ky.) said he was hopeful it would lead to something.

+“I’d like to see another rescue package,” McConnell said.
+“We’ve been trying for months to get there.
+I wish them well.”

+While the talks continued, Democrats moved to press ahead with their own plan.
 Pelosi said she hoped for a House vote later Thursday on Democrats’ new $2.2 trillion coronavirus relief bill.

 Republicans strongly oppose the bill.
 Democratic leaders canceled a planned vote on it Wednesday but said they planned to move ahead Thursday.